Wednesday, November 22, 2017

 Our travel blogs to date have focused on where we have been, what we saw or did and what we thought about it all.
 Given that this is our sixth trip to Japan, we thought we might take a different angle this time and write about how we choose to travel in Japan and how we go about it.
 Please note that this is about how we travel, not how others should travel.
 We hope that our experience may be of some help, if only as a way to show people how they might not wish to travel!

 Our comments are from an Australian perspective, but we believe other Western and European travellers will find them of some use.
 Prices we quote are in Australian dollars and Japanese Yen.
-The exchange rate at the time of writing was AUD$1=0.80$US and 80 Yen.
+The exchange rate at the time of writing was AUD$1=0.67$US and 100 Yen.
+(2024 rates.)

 Getting to Japan